Algebraic models for equivariant rational homotopy theory for discrete groups: Generalities

-Finally, we recall some terminology from rational homotopy theory.
-Let $X$ be a connected pointed topological space or Kan complex.
+We now recall some terminology from rational homotopy theory.
+Let $X$ be a connected pointed Kan complex.

-\begin{itemize} \item We say $X$ is \emph{nilpotent} if $\pi_1(X)$ is a nilpotent group and $\pi_n(X)$ is a nilpotent $\pi_1(X)$-module for all $n\geq 2$. \item A nilpotent $X$ is \emph{rational} if the integral homology groups in degrees $\geq 1$ are all uniquely divisible (equivalently, $\Q$-vector spaces). \item A nilpotent $X$ is \emph{of finite type} if its rational homology vector spaces are finite-dimensional.

-\end{itemize} If $X$ is not pointed, we say it is \emph{nilpotent} or \emph{rational} or \emph{of finite type} if it is so for some (hence any) choice of base point.
+\begin{itemize} \item We say $X$ is \emph{nilpotent} if $\pi_1(X)$ is a nilpotent group and $\pi_n(X)$ is a nilpotent $\pi_1(X)$-module for all $n\geq 2$. \item A nilpotent $X$ is \emph{rational} if the integral homology groups in degrees $\geq 1$ are all uniquely divisible (equivalently, $\Q$-vector spaces). \item A nilpotent $X$ is \emph{of finite type} if its rational homology vector spaces are finite-dimensional. \end{itemize} If $X$ is not pointed, we say it is \emph{nilpotent} or \emph{rational} or \emph{of finite type} if it is so for some (hence any) choice of base point.